 Employee entitled Number of options outstanding Number of options that shall vest per year Grant date Vesting period ends on Contractual life of the options as per the plan Employees who have been in employment of the Company before October 31, 2013 and identified as such by the Compensation Committee in consultation with the Board.
-180,000 Graded vesting April 08, 2016 April 08, 2017 1-10 years Employees who have been in employment of the Company or holding company or subsidiary company of the Company and identified as such by the Compensation Committee in consultation with the Board.
-640,000 Graded vesting October 11, 2021 Uniform vesting of 25% over 4 years falling on each anniversary post grant date 1-10 years Employees who have been in employment of the Company or subsidiary company, identified based on their criticality and potential and approved by the Nomination and Remuneration Committee 90,000 Graded vesting October 29, 2022 Uniform vesting of 25% over 4 years falling on each anniversary post grant date 1-10 years
+Graded vesting April 08, 2016 April 08, 2017 1-10 years Employees who have been in employment of the Company or holding company or subsidiary company of the Company and identified as such by the Compensation Committee in consultation with the Board.
+Graded vesting October 11, 2021 Uniform vesting of 25% over 4 years falling on each anniversary post grant date 1-10 years Employees who have been in employment of the Company or subsidiary company, identified based on their criticality and potential and approved by the Nomination and Remuneration Committee 90,000 Graded vesting October 29, 2022 Uniform vesting of 25% over 4 years falling on each anniversary post grant date 1-10 years Employees who have been in employment of the Company or subsidiary company, identified based on their criticality and potential and approved by the Nomination and Remuneration Committee 100,000 Graded vesting 18-May-23 Uniform vesting of 25% over 4 years falling on each anniversary post grant date 1-10 years